patrickhuber/wrangle/README.md

 Wrangle can find packages in one or more feeds.
 The default feed is https://github.com/patrickhuber/wrangle-packages.

-When wrangle bootstrap is called, wrangle will go to default feed (or the overrided feed) and install itself and a shim execuable.
+When wrangle bootstrap is called, wrangle will go to default feed (or the overrided feed) and install itself 'wrangle@latest' and the 'shim@latest' packages.

 ### Feeds